RicardoMBorges/RI_Compass/RI_Compass_Positioning_and_Comparison.md

 > **RI Compass should add evidence, not hide uncertainty.**

-The objective is not to make GC--MS annotations look more certain than they are.
+The objective is not to make GC-MS annotations look more certain than they are.

 The objective is to make the evidence behind them easier to inspect,